Garrett White House: Description and history

 The Garrett White House is a late Georgian house, near the community of Trap in Bertie County, North Carolina, about six miles (10 km) west of the Chowan River, shortly before it becomes the Albemarle Sound.
 The late-Georgian architecture is "relatively rare in Bertie County, where Federal and Greek Revival period buildings predominated."
 The plantation house was built originally on the hall and parlor plan.
 It was remodelled less than twenty years later, when the Hope Mansion was built and the Federal style became fashionable in the Albemarle region.
 Most of the earlier woodwork and chimney pieces were reused, but the house was given the central hall plan it has today.
 The house retains all of its original woodwork and some of its plaster.
 The pier structure has been retained, so the massive sill timbering is easily viewed.

 The house was built by Jesse Garrett, a farmer and slave owner.
 Much of the interior of the house is fabricated from first growth pine, and it is possible that the artisans who crafted the woodwork and panelling were from the enslaved community.

 Jesse Garrett was born in 1725 on the east side of the Chowan River.
 He later moved to the west side, became a flourishing landowner and built a "manor house."
 He farmed the acres around the community now known as Trap, and also owned a grist mill on Barbeque Swamp, about half a mile west of the present site of the house.
-In addition to the twenty slaves he owned, he also had a family of ten living in the house.
+In addition to the twenty enslaved African Americans he owned, he also had a family of ten living in the house.